GLOSSARY

 4. Offer Training and Development

-Skill-building programs fill in gaps in knowledge, which justify frustration and counterproductive behaviours.
+Skill-building programs fill in gaps in knowledge, which justify frustration and counterproductive behaviors.
 Workplace stress can also be reduced by providing employees with tools to assist them in dealing with such stress.

 5. Implement Fair Policies

 Consistent and well-defined discipline will prevent poor business practices.
-When policies are enforced at all organisational levels, employees will respect the rules because they will feel that everyone will be treated fairly.
+When policies are enforced at all organizational levels, employees will respect the rules because they will feel that everyone will be treated fairly.

 6. Encourage Open Communication